Charles R Horsburgh, Jr, MD

 Biography

 Dr. Horsburgh has 30 years of experience in public health and medicine.
 He currently holds faculty positions in the Departments of Epidemiology, Biostatistics, Global Health and Medicine.
 Dr. Horsburgh teaches courses in the Epidemiology of AIDS, the Epidemiology of Tuberculosis and Vaccine Epidemiology.
 His research focuses on tuberculosis, nontuberculous mycobacterial infections and opportunistic infections in AIDS.
 Currently, he is involved in research in Brazil, India, South Africa, Tanzania, Vietnam and the Philippines.
-He is the Vice-President of the International Union Against Tuberculosis and Lung Disease (IUATLD) and Chairman of the Steering Committee of RESIST-TB, an international organization dedicated to improving MDR-TB treatment through Clinical Trials and dissemination of best practices (www.resisttb.org).
+He is a member of the Board of Directors of the International Union Against Tuberculosis and Lung Disease (IUATLD) and Chairman of the Steering Committee of RESIST-TB, an international organization dedicated to improving MDR-TB treatment through Clinical Trials and dissemination of best practices (www.resisttb.org).

 Other Positions